petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/stripe.md

 ## Install and Deploy the Stripe Client Extension

 1. Go to the [Liferay Marketplace](https://marketplace.liferay.com) and search for `Liferay Commerce Connector to Stripe`.
-Do not select the `Old Stripe Connector`.

 1. Click *Get App*, select your account or create one, and accept the end user license agreement and terms of service.